multidots/multicollab/readme.txt

 Multicollab was designed to work with Gutenberg natively, so there’s no need to change your workflow!
 Fully compatible with Gutenberg versions 14.2 to 16.7, it works right out of the box!

-<a href="https://bit.ly/3pBV6iK" target="_blank">The Arrival of Gutenberg Phase 3: A Comprehensive Overview</a>
+<a href="https://www.multicollab.com/blog/gutenberg-phase3-overview/#utm_source=WordPressorg&utm_medium=WordPressorg_multicollab_link&utm_campaign=WordPressorg_content_link&utm_id=multicollab_freeplugin&utm_term=multicollabwesite" target="_blank">The Arrival of Gutenberg Phase 3: A Comprehensive Overview</a>

 <strong>Need support?
 You’ve got it!</strong>

 Multicollab is built to work effortlessly the minute you install it, with zero setup time: just add it, and start commenting on your pages or posts within Gutenberg within seconds.

-If you do have specific questions about the plugin, our extensive <a href="https://bit.ly/3FqfRRD" target="_blank">support centre documentation is available here</a> and should help you in most cases.
+If you do have specific questions about the plugin, our extensive <a href="https://docs.multicollab.com/#utm_source=WordPressorg&utm_medium=WordPressorg_link&utm_campaign=WordPressorg_content_link&utm_id=multicollab_freeplugin" target="_blank">support centre documentation is available here</a> and should help you in most cases.

 If you do need more help or have a specific question, we’re always happy to support!

-<a href="https://bit.ly/3KPzx2I" target="_blank">Simply open a ticket directly on the WordPress.org forum here</a>, and we’ll get back to you within as short a time as possible.
+<a href="https://wordpress.org/support/plugin/commenting-feature/#utm_source=WordPressorg&utm_medium=WordPressorg_support_link&utm_campaign=WordPressorg_content_link&utm_id=multicollab_freeplugin" target="_blank">Simply open a ticket directly on the WordPress.org forum here</a>, and we’ll get back to you within as short a time as possible.

 ><em>The plug-in is awesome!
 It works fantastically.
 <strong>-       Charudatta Mondale Co-Founder at QuickDraft LLP<strong></em>

 📣 <a href="https://www.multicollab.com/blog/multicollab-4-3-introducing-new-lite-plan/"><strong>Lite Plan for Smaller Teams</strong></a>

 We just introduced a brand new Lite Plan!
-Priced at $199/year, the Lite plan offers the following features:
+The Lite plan offers the following features:

 <ul>
 <li>Inline Commenting</li>